 The plastic injection molding industry has come a long way since its beginning.
 It has grown a lot in terms of its efficiency and cost effectiveness, but also in new and innovative ways to manufacture products.
 One of these innovative ways is the process of two-shot molding.
-This process is sometimes known as multi material injection molding, 2 colour injection molding, 2k injection molding or double shot injection molding.
+This process is sometimes known as multi-material injection molding, 2 colour injection molding, 2k injection molding or double-shot injection molding.

 In two shot injection molding, a product is formed by injecting two different materials into the same mold.
 These materials are not injected simultaneously, but rather in succession.
 It is, however, done in one manufacturing step in which the product is not ejected from the mold between the two shots.

 Two shot injection molding offers freedom to the designer, as it negates the use of multiple steps in manufacturing.
-It provides many advantages such as lower manufacturing cost, better aesthetics and ergonomics, superior mechanical bonds and lower production times.
+It provides molding manufacturer with many advantages such as lower manufacturing cost, better aesthetics and ergonomics, superior mechanical bonds and lower production times.
 Many products, such as toys, automotive parts, medical equipment, containers and toiletries can be manufactured using this method.

 As the name suggests, this process makes use of two injection shots instead of just one as in conventional injection molding.
 A special mold is used in this process that accommodates the requirements of these two shots.
 The mold and its supporting systems are designed to perform two shots without having to remove the partially finished product in between steps.